-In this article we can also observe again that the number of iterations has an impact on the speedup.
-For the spaced seed Q18 only four iterations are required to recover all the |Q|-1 positions, one less than the other spaced seeds, and this leads to a higher speedup for Q18 if compared with the other spaced seeds with the same density.
+Here we can also observe again that the number of iterations has an impact on the speedup.
+For the spaced seed Q18 only 4 iterations are required to recover all the |Q| - 1 positions, one less than the other spaced seeds, and this leads to a higher speedup for Q18 if compared to the other spaced seeds with the same density.